maryash/maryash.github.io/235/projects/project_02.md

 template<class T>
 void quicksort(DynamicArray<T> &an_array, int left_index, int right_index)
 ```
-which is meant to operate over a dynamic array of Produce, Fruit, or Vegetable objects from Project 1.
+which is meant to operate over a dynamic array of Produce, Fruit, or Vegetable objects from Project&nbsp;1.
 Within this function implement quicksort to sort the dynamic array by the names of each item.
 Use the `getName()` function from the `Produce` class.
 You can use the last element of every subarray as the pivot.
 Hint: lexicographical ordering, which in this context is alphabetical ordering, follows a pattern where each successive letter is greater than the previous.
 For example:
 ```
 a < b < c < d < e < … < z